Identify | Disrupt |

 The Review Board has approved the payment.

-The sponsoring partner has confirmed the availability of bounty funds.
+The Sponsoring Partner has confirmed the availability of Bounty funds.

 Q: How long does payment take?